zsoobratty/portfolio/README.md

 - Organising and leading high profile client visits with the aim of improving service levels and client relationship
 - Liaising with developers to incorporate improvements and innovations into our platform
 - Creating processes and tools to increase automation and reduce manual intervention, in order to increase accuracy and efficiency
-- Training staff on various aspects of their roles and remaining a point of contact on projects I had prior involvement with
+- Training staff on various aspects of their roles and remaining a point of contact on projects I had prior involvement in

 #### AXA Insurance (November 2010 to May 2013)